-All these lines of evidence point to a size-independent contamination of asteroid surfaces ranging from 500 km down to 4 m in size.
+All of these lines of evidence point to a size-independent contamination of asteroid surfaces ranging from 500 km down to 4 m in size.
 In addition, analyses of Apollo samples show that on average, the lunar regolith contains 3.5 wt.% exogenic material (Baedecker et al. 1973) and 1-2 wt.% carbonaceous chondrite material (Brilliant et al. 1992).

-The carbonaceous near-Earth asteroid (101955) Bennu, a rubble pile made from the reaccumulated fragments of a larger parent body, is the target of NASA's OSIRIS-REX (Origins, Spectral Interpretation, Resource Identification, and Security-Regolith Explorer) mission, which is bringing back a sample of regolith to Earth (Lauretta et al. 2017, 2021).
-Using multispectral data collected by the MapCam imager of the OSIRIS-REx Camera Suite (OCAMS) (Rizk et al. 2018), DellaGiustina et al. (2020a) discovered six exogenic basaltic boulders on the surface of Bennu thanks to their distinctive spectral shape and higher albedo relative to Bennu's overall dark regolith (e.g., DellaGiustina et al. 2019).
-These exogenic boulders have the characteristic absorption band at ~1 μ m due to the mineral pyroxene, which is detected in three of the four MapCam color filters.
-This absorption feature has been independently confirmed by observations made using the OSIRIS-REx Visible and InfraRed Spectrometer (OVIRS) (Reuter et al. 2018) that showed the complete $1-\mu m$ band, as well as the associated $2-\mu m$ absorption band expected for pyroxenes.
-Based on the analysis of OCAMS and OVIRS data, DellaGiustina et al. (2020a) concluded that the exogenic basalts, in the form of HED meteorites (in particular eucrites), were incorporated into the parent body of Bennu following their liberation from Vesta, the largest source of basalts in the asteroid belt.
+The carbonaceous near-Earth asteroid (101955) Bennu, a rubble pile made from the reaccumulated fragments of a larger parent body, is the target of NASA's Origins, Spectral Interpretation, Resource Identification, and Security-Regolith Explorer (OSIRIS-REx) mission, which is bringing back a sample of regolith to Earth (Lauretta et al. 2017, 2021).
+Using multispectral data collected by the MapCam imager of the OSIRIS-REx Camera Suite (OCAMS; Rizk et al. 2018), DellaGiustina et al. (2021) discovered six exogenic basaltic boulders on the surface of Bennu thanks to their distinctive spectral shape and higher albedo relative to Bennu's overall dark regolith (e.g., DellaGiustina et al. 2019).
+These exogenic boulders have the characteristic absorption band at $\sim 1 \,\mu m$ due to the mineral pyroxene, which is detected in three of the four MapCam color filters.
+This absorption feature has been independently confirmed by observations made using the OSIRIS-REx Visible and InfraRed Spectrometer (OVIRS; Reuter et al. 2018) that showed the complete 1 μ m band, as well as the associated 2 μ m absorption band expected for pyroxenes.
+Based on the analysis of OCAMS and OVIRS data, DellaGiustina et al. (2021) concluded that the exogenic basalts, in the form of HED meteorites (in particular eucrites), were incorporated into the parent body of Bennu following their liberation from Vesta, the largest source of basalts in the asteroid belt.

 In this paper, we focus on the analysis of the four-color MapCam data of a broader set of potential exogenic boulders to constrain their color properties and identify their meteorite affinities.
-Although our color dataset lacks the spectral resolution of the OVIRS instrument, the increased spatial resolution of our data helps avoid spectral 'contamination' from Bennu's background terrain.
+Although our color data set lacks the spectral resolution of the OVIRS instrument, the increased spatial resolution of our data helps avoid spectral "contamination" from Bennu's background terrain.
 We analyzed color ratios and spectrally matched them with resampled laboratory spectra of meteorites to draw our conclusions.

-2. DATA PROCESSING
+2. Data Processing

-We used a multi-band mosaic built with images at 25 cm/pixel from the OCAMS MapCam camera (Figure 1A&B) to analyze the color properties of boulders (DellaGiustina et al. 2020a).
-We also used a mosaic constructed from OCAMS PolyCam panchromatic images at ~5 cm/pixel (Bennett et al., 2020) to study the morphology of the boulders with higher-resolution images (Figure 2A, 2B and 2C).
-The absolute uncertainty for the OCAMS calibrated images is 5% and the relative uncertainty is 1% (Golish et al. 2020a).
-For the MapCam image mosaic, camera pointing was adjusted so that the image-to-image registration was improved to facilitate extraction of color spectra.
-All images were also registered to a shape model of Bennu (Barnouin et al. 2020) for the creation of controlled mosaics allowing comparison between MapCam color images and PolyCam panchromatic images.
-The registration method is described in detail in Bennett et al. (2020) and in the Supplementary Materials from DellaGiustina et al. (2020b).
-Photometric correction was applied to the radiance factor (I/F) color data after calibration (Golish et al. 2020a) to convert to a standard viewing geometry using the photometric models from Golish et al. (2020b).
+We used a multiband mosaic built with images at 25 cm pixel^{-1} from the OCAMS MapCam camera (Figures 1(a)) and (b)) to analyze the color properties of boulders (DellaGiustina et al. 2021).
+We also used a mosaic constructed from OCAMS PolyCam panchromatic images at $\sim 5 \text{ cm pixel}^{-1}$ (Bennett et al. 2021) to study the morphology of the boulders with higherresolution images (Figures 2(a)-(c)).
+The absolute uncertainty for the calibrated OCAMS images is 5%, and the relative uncertainty is 1% (Golish et al. 2020).
+For the MapCam image mosaic, the camera pointing was adjusted to improve the image-to-image registration and facilitate extraction of color spectra.
+All images were also registered to a shape model of Bennu (Barnouin et al. 2020) for the creation of controlled mosaics allowing the direct comparison between MapCam color images and PolyCam panchromatic images.
+The registration method is described in detail in Bennett et al. (2021) and the supplementary materials from DellaGiustina et al. (2020).
+Photometric correction was applied to the radiance factor (I/F) color data after calibration (Golish et al. 2020) to convert to a standard viewing geometry using the photometric models from Golish et al. (2021).